Exopteron/BetterThanMinecraft/README.md

-# Pirate Realm
+# BetterThanMinecraft

-This project is currently in it's infancy.

-Written and managed by Galaxtone and Exopteron.
+Fork of PirateRealm.

 ## Goal

-The goal of this project is to write an entirely custom server in Rust compatible with classicube and minecraft, infinite wolds and other major features.
+The goal of this project is to write an entirely custom Classicube server in Rust with modularity in mind.

-This will be a heavily experimental project.
+This is a heavily experimental project.

 ## Stuff